 Yesterday, I reread The Indian in the Cupboard by Lynne Reid Banks (first published 1981).
+I was so disappointed!
 I loved it as a child.
 I remember learning about Iroquois Indians and longhouses and being fascinated.
 I loved the magical adventure when a toy comes to life.

 As an adult, I’m incredibly uncomfortable with the basic errors (false and negative stereotypes) in this book.
 I also recently finished a nonfiction book about the first Americans, 1491 by Charles Mann, so I believe that my perspective on how the native Indians really were makes me uncomfortable with the stereotypes encountered in this children’s novel today.
 Looking at The Indian in the Cupboard 30 years after it was first published, I certainly see it as inappropriate and dated.
 I’m not just trying to be “politically correct” although that is a term that could be applied to me I suppose.
 It’s somewhat disturbing to read the inaccuracies and the inherent racism in the boys comments … and in the author’s suggestions from those comments.